 - Find out about related occupations.

-You may interview anyone for information -- parents, neighbors, parents of friends, faculty members, persons whose names you have selected from a company roster or from the Yellow Pages, Hiram College alumni, and others.
-Contact the Career Center to assist you in finding alumni who can help you.
+You may interview anyone for information -- parents, neighbors, parents of friends, faculty members, persons whose names you have selected from a company roster, Hiram College alumni, and others.
+Contact Career Development to assist you in finding alumni who can help you.

 How should you handle the interview?